ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 reaction should be to reply "Best at what?"
 In the same way, if you are asked "What is the growth rate of this algorithm", you would need to ask "When?
 Best case?
 Average case?
 Or worst case?"
-Some algorithms have the same behavior no matter which input instance of a given size that they receive.
+Some algorithms have the same behaviour no matter which input instance of a given size that they receive.
 An example is finding the maximum in an array of integers.
 But for many algorithms, it makes a big difference which particular input of a given size is involved, such as when searching an